rameliaz/grm-tutorial-paper/README.md

 We keep all the materials related to the tutorial paper in this repository.

-Manuscript is fully reproducible, written by [APA template for Quarto](https://github.com/wjschne/apaquarto).
+Manuscript is fully reproducible, written in [APA template for Quarto](https://github.com/wjschne/apaquarto).

 [Click here](https://github.com/rameliaz/grm-tutorial-paper/archive/refs/heads/main.zip) to download the repository and reproduce the paper.